gps67/YEAR_src_PLAY/libs_apps/src/lib_base2/ssl_CA1/README.txt

 I really like _VALS_

-	These are string values that are to be put ito the request (maybe some integer values, dates, etc).
+	These are string values that are to be put into the request (maybe some integer values, dates, etc).

 	Instead of single stepping over a REQ, look at a bunch of strings.